The-NextGen-Project/The-NextGen-Project/README.md

 These backends cover our 2 target audiences as well as provide, a more performant output.

 ## How do the authors intend on gathering support?
-Our languages is on the [r/Programming Language Discord](https://discord.gg/tft9Nw5jm6) server and then proceed as the language gains gradual maturity.
+You may view or public display on the [r/Programming Language Discord](https://discord.gg/tft9Nw5jm6) **and** our [Jet Programming Language Official Discord Server](https://discord.gg/8cnuzFxZGx).
 During this time, we would intend to join other forums to discuss our language design in hopes of reaching a wider developer community as well as communicate with developers in the industry such as: **Amazon**, **Google**, **JP Morgan**, and much more.
-We are the works of developing a language with fast project deployment time, and ease of syntax.
+We are the works of developing a language with fast project deployment time, and ease of syntax, and practical for modern developers looking to get a job.

 ## Ok now this sounds great, but how do I contribute?
 If you are reading this, you can make a change on our Github.
 To contribute, please see our [Contributing Guidelines](https://github.com/The-NextGen-Project/jet/blob/main/CONTRIBUTING.md) and our policies that are listed there.
 Don't forget to read closely as to how to report issues and our code style guidelines as they are very important for maintining a good codebase.

-We are actively looking for other interested in this project, please apply [here](https://forms.gle/FV8VaQXcqTmUcJd78) to have a more involved role in the language's development.
+We are actively looking for others interested in this project, please apply [here](https://forms.gle/FV8VaQXcqTmUcJd78) to have a more involved role in the language's development.